-Head of Germany's Catholic Church offers resignation over 'catastrophe of sexual abuse'
+Top German Catholic Church official offers resignation over 'catastrophe of sexual abuse'

-Rome and Berlin (CNN)The head of the Catholic Church in Germany has offered to resign as the Archbishop of Munich, saying he shared "responsibility for the catastrophe of sexual abuse" by church officials.
+Rome and Berlin (CNN)A top cleric in Germany's Catholic Church has offered to resign as the Archbishop of Munich, saying he shared "responsibility for the catastrophe of sexual abuse" by church officials.

 "In essence, it is important to me to share the responsibility for the catastrophe of the sexual abuse by Church officials over the past decades," Cardinal Reinhard Marx wrote to Pope Francis in a letter sent on May 21 that was published Friday.